seacrew/helm-charts/charts/snapshotter/README.md

 ## How to use it

-Just create your override.yaml file and specify your schedule, retention time and pvcs in comma separated list.
+Just create your override.yaml file and specify your schedule, retention time and pvcs as a comma separated list.

 ```yaml
 snapshotter: